How to become a police puppy foster carer

 family walks newly adopted dog down corridor in shelter while talking with shelter volunteer

-Since the carer must supervise the dog at most times during the day, this role is suitable for a person working from home, a freelancer or someone with a lot of spare time.
+Since the carer must supervise the dog most times during the day, this role is suitable for a person working from home, a freelancer or someone with a lot of spare time.

 The puppy is not meant to be left without supervision for longer than four hours a day.
 It's important that if you work full-time and are out of the house all day, you may not be a suitable candidate.